-06.6 The Artist’s Body

 American minimalist and conceptual artists working in a climate of increasing cultural and political radicalism, (Wood, 2002, 7) rejected the seeming detachment of late modernist painting.
-Although abstraction was cast aside there was no universal return to figuration and no going back to allegory as a technique to represent ideas and create meaning (not in its original formation anyway).
+Although abstraction was cast aside there was no universal return to figuration and no going back to allegory as a technique to represent ideas and create meaning (not in its earlier formation anyway).

 A particular set of artists (not necessarily classified as a group) engaged with the question of arts social function and sought to enquire into the relationship between art and the everyday.
 Allan Kaprow initiated informal events as part of everyday culture (Kaprow 1962), Morris explored the subject object relations of sculpture (Morris 1966).
-Adrian Piper and Mierle Laderman Ukeles considered their identity as artists through their gender resulting in a series of social interactions on the street.
+Adrian Piper and Mierle Laderman Ukeles considered their identity as artists through their gender resulting in a series of actions on the street.

 Allan Kaprow initiated a series of events and performances called ‘Happenings’.
 Starting in 1956 and continuing through to late 1960’s Kaprow insisted that ‘Happenings’ were based on everyday life, ‘the line between art and life should be kept as fluid and perhaps as indistinct as possible’ (Kaprow, 1993, 62).
 A significant part of the ‘Happenings’ was a construction of an environment for which to immerse everybody; the viewer and spectator became the participant.